danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 ## Notes:

-[^history]: Simula, developed in the 1960s at the Norwegian Computing Center in Oslo, is considered to be the first object-oriented programming language.
+[^history]: Simula, developed in the 1960s by Ole-Johan Dahl and Kristen Nygaard at the Norwegian Computing Center in Oslo, is considered to be the first object-oriented programming language.
 Despite being first, Smalltalk is more often cited, first developed for educational use at Xerox Corporation's Palo Alto Research Center in the late 1960s and released in 1972.
-For more on the history of this, see ?????
+For more on the history of this, see https://en.wikipedia.org/wiki/Object-oriented_programming.
 [^Fazi]: Beatrice M. Fazi and Matthew Fuller, "Computational Aesthetics", in Christiane Paul, ed., *A Companion to Digital Art* (Hoboken, NJ: Wiley Blackwell, 2016), 281-296.
 [^Fuller]: Matthew Fuller & Andrew Goffey, "The Obscure Objects of Object Orientation", in Matthew Fuller, ed., *How to be a Geek: Essays on the Culture of Software* (Cambridge, UK: Polity, 2017).

 [^binary]: Limor Fried & Federico Gomez Suarez (n.d).
 "Binary & Data".
 Khan Academy.
 Available at: https://www.khanacademy.org/computing/computer-science/how-computers-work2/v/khan-academy-and-codeorg-binary-data.

-[^Madsen]: Madsen, Ole & Møller-Pedersen, Birger & Nygaard, Kristen.
-(1993).
-Object-Oriented Programming in the BETA Programming Language, pp. 16-18.
+[^Madsen]: Madsen et al, 1993, pp.16-18 (need formatting /w)

 [^francis]: *ToFu Go!* is freely available on the App store for iphone and iPad, see: https://apps.apple.com/us/app/tofu-go/id441704812.

-[^francis2]: See the interview of Francis Lam in 2012 here: https://www.design-china.org/post/35833433475/francis-lam
+[^francis2]: See the interview of Francis Lam in 2012 here: https://www.design-china.org/post/35833433475/francis-lam.

-[^App]: *ToFu Go!* is freely available on the App store for iphone and iPad, see: https://apps.apple.com/us/app/tofu-go/id441704812
+[^App]: *ToFu Go!* is freely available on the App store for iphone and iPad, see: https://apps.apple.com/us/app/tofu-go/id441704812.

-[^splice]: `splice()` is a p5.js function, see here: https://p5js.org/reference/#/p5/splice
+[^splice]: `splice()` is a p5.js function, see here: https://p5js.org/reference/#/p5/splice.

-[^push]: `push()` is a JavaScript function that is used in an array to add one or more elements to the end of an array, see here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push
+[^push]: `push()` is a JavaScript function that is used in an array to add one or more elements to the end of an array, see here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push.

+[^Latour]: Bruno Latour, *Reassembling the Social: An Introduction to Actor-Network-Theory* (Oxford: Oxford University Press, 2005), 22 & 119.